 <CLICK> The Persecutor insists, “It’s all your fault.”
 The Persecutor is controlling, blaming, critical, oppressive, angry, authoritative, rigid, and superior.

 <CLICK> The Rescuer’s line is “Let me help you.”
-A classic enabler, the Rescuer feels guilty if they does not go to the rescue.
+A classic enabler, the Rescuer feels guilty if they do not go to the rescue.
 Yet their rescuing has negative effects as it keeps the Victim dependent and gives the Victim permission to fail.
 The rewards derived from this rescue role are that the focus is taken off of the rescuer.
 When they focus their energy on someone else, it enables them to ignore their own anxiety and issues.
-This rescue role is also very pivotal, because their actual primary interests is really an avoidance of their own problems disguised as concern for the victim’s needs.
+This rescuer role is also very pivotal, because their actual primary interests is really an avoidance of their own problems disguised as concern for the victim’s needs.

 <CLICK> The Victim’s stance is “Poor is me!”
 The Victim feels victimized, oppressed, helpless, hopeless, powerless, ashamed, and seems unable to make decisions, solve problems, take pleasure in life, or achieve insight.
 The Victim, if not being persecuted, will seek out a Persecutor and also a Rescuer who will save the day but also perpetuate the Victim’s negative feelings.